-Dr. Jablons’ first position after completing his education was at Oak Knoll Naval Hospital, serving as a U.S. Navy Commander and as the Chief of Thoracic Surgery.
-He held this position until 1995 when he moved to the University of California, San Francisco and became an assistant clinical professor of cardiothoracic surgery and then an associate professor.
+Dr. Jablons’ first job was at Oak Knoll Naval Hospital, where he was a U.S. Navy commander and chief of thoracic surgery.
+In 1995, he moved to the University of California, San Francisco, where he held the position of assistant clinical professor of cardiothoracic surgery.
+He was later promoted to associate professor.

 Philanthropy and Outreach

-Dr. Jablons is more than just a dedicated surgeon, educator, and researcher.
-He is also a philanthropist.
-After performing a long and risky lung cancer surgery on a patient, Bonnie J. Addario, he co-founded a foundation with her.
-The Addario Foundation now underwrites a significant amount of lung cancer research being done in the U.S.
+Dr. Jablons is more than a dedicated surgeon, teacher, and researcher; he is also a philanthropist.
+After performing a lengthy and risky lung cancer surgery on patient Bonnie J. Addario, he started a foundation with her.
+Today, the Addario Foundation underwrites a significant amount of lung cancer research conducted in the U.S.

 Professional Organizations and Honors

-Dr. Jablons’ memberships in professional organizations include the Society of Thoracic Surgeons, the American Association for Cancer Research, the American College of Chest Physicians, and the International Association for the Study of Lung Cancer.
-His awards have included being named one of America’s Top Doctors and has won the Surgical Resident Teaching Award twice.
+Dr. Jablons’ is a member of the Society of Thoracic Surgeons, the American Association for Cancer Research, the American College of Chest Physicians, and the International Association for the Study of Lung Cancer.
+He was recognized as one of America’s Top Doctors and has won the Surgical Resident Teaching Award twice.
 Dr. Jablons is also a member of the American Surgical Society.